Symptoms of chickenpox

 Anyone who has had a serious allergic reaction (anaphylactic reaction) to a previous dose of the vaccine

-The vaccine is given as 2 separate injections, usually into the upper arm, 4 to 8 weeks apart.
+The vaccine is given as two separate injections, usually into the upper arm, four to eight weeks apart.

 Chickenpox symptoms: